Sandwiches invented in every US state from French dip to muffuletta

 New York: spiedie

 Binghamton’s signature sandwich is one of the lesser known on our list, but it’s well worth hunting down.
-To make this simple but very satisfying dish, skewered cubes of meat – chicken, pork, beef, or lamb – are marinated in a mix of olive oil, vinegar, Italian herbs and spices, before being chargrilled and served in a hoagie or Italian roll.
+To make this simple but very satisfying dish, skewered cubes of meat – chicken, pork, beef, or lamb – are marinated in a mix of olive oil, vinegar, and Italian herbs and spices, before being chargrilled and served in a hoagie or Italian roll.
 The sandwich was brought to upstate New York by Italian immigrants in the early 1920s, then popularized in its classic form by Italian brothers Camillo and Augustino Iacovelli, who served it at their Endicott restaurant, Parkview, around 1938.
 One of the few remaining joints specializing in the dish is Spiedie & Rib Pit in Binghamton.

 North Carolina: Hogzilla sandwich